Soccer practice is a great way to prepare for an upcoming game with your teammates and coach.

 His old coach, legendary manager Claudio Ranieri, once said,

 “This player Kante, he was running so hard that I thought he must have a pack full of batteries hidden in his shorts.
 He never stops running.”Claudio Ranieri

 Mastering your craft is essential to anyone trying to improve on their goals.
 It always comes down to doing the basics before anything else.
 If you first master these basic skills, you will have a successful soccer career.

 How to prepare as a soccer coach before practice

-As a coach, you need to have a solid rundown before practice starts.
+As a coach, you must have a solid rundown before practice starts.
 You need to know what drills you plan on doing and set them up before practice begins.

-Prepare your practice that has variation, competition and is fun.
+- Prepare your practice that has variation, competition, and fun.
 A game at the end of a session is always a favorite part of the practice.

-Soccer is a fantastic sport to coach and play, it should be fun for everyone involved – be prepared, practice and you’ll improve week by week.
+Soccer is a fantastic sport to coach and play; it should be fun for everyone involved – be prepared, practice, and improve weekly.